coop152/obsidian-vaults/Year 3/Graphics and Virtual Environments/Animation Principles.md

 ![](Pasted%20image%2020231012122746.png)
 Here is a simple implementation of internal springs, shown in 2D simulating a strand of hair:
 ![](Pasted%20image%2020231013111846.png)
-The objective here is to keep the distance between particles constant, so we use **Hooke's Law**
+The objective here is to keep the distance between particles constant, so we use **Hooke's Law** for calculating the force exerted by a spring.
+The variables involved are:
+- $P_i, P_j$ - The points connected by the spring.
+The calculated force acts

 ## Particle Systems
 Simulate a large set of small particles.
 Ideal for fluid simulations (e.g. water, smoke, flames, sparks).
 We will cover Point Dynamics.